fusion-energy/neutronics-workshop/README.md

 Expected outputs from this task are in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/19).

 Displacements per atom (DPA) is one measure of damage within materials exposed to neutron irradiation.
-DPA can be tallied in OpenMC with MT reaction number 444.
+Damage energy can be tallied in OpenMC with MT reaction number 444 and DPA can be estimated.

-In the case of DPA a neutronics along can't calculate the value and material science techniques are needed to account for the material and recombination effects.
+In the case of DPA a neutronics alone can't fully calculate the value and material science techniques are needed to account for the material and recombination effects.
 For example after a displacement there is a chance that the atom relocates to it's original latic position (recombination) and different atoms require different amounts of energy to [displace](https://fispact.ukaea.uk/wiki/Output_interpretation#DPA_and_KERMA).
-The DPA tally from neutronics is therefore overestimating the true DPA.
-However for this task we can calculate a quanity and see how it varies for different components.
-The resulting DPA tally is in units of per source particle.
+The DPA tally from neutronics is therefore only an estimate of the DPA.

+The MT 444 / damage energy tally is in units of eV per source particle.
 Therefore the result needs scaling by the source intensity (in neutrons per second) and the irradiation duration (in seconds) and the number of atoms in the volume.

-- Find the number of displacements per source neutron using the example script ```python 1_find_dpa.py```
+- Try to understand the post proccessing steps involved in converting a neutronics damage tally into displacements by reading the relevant section of the example script ```coder 1_find_dpa.py```

-- Find the number of neutrons emitted over a 5 year period assuming 80% availability for a 3GW (fusion energy) reactor.
-Recall that each reaction emmits 17.6MeV of energy and that 1MeV = 1.60218e-13 Joules.

-- Find the volume of the iron firstwall using the python script ```python 2_find_cell_volume.py```
+- Find the total number of displacements in the firstwall by running the example script ```python 1_find_dpa.py```.
+This script assume a threshold displacement energy of 40eV is required and that 20% of the displaced atoms recombine.

+- Open the example script and see how a stochastic volume calculation can be performed using OpenMC ```coder 2_find_cell_volume.py```

-- Calculate the number of atoms in the iron firstwall (hint density is within the scripts and mass of iron atom is 55.845 u where u is 1.66054e-24 grams)
+- Find the volume and number of atoms in the iron firstwall using the python script ```python 2_find_cell_volume.py```

+- Calculate the displacements per atoms for a full power year by using the outputs of both scripts

 - Using this information find the DPA on the first wall for a 3GW (fusion energy) reactor over a 5 year period.
 Does this exceed the Eurofer DPA limit of 70 DPA?

-- Assuming this is an inertial confinement fusion reactor model then the distance between the firstwall and the neutron point source could be increased.
-Try increasing the radius of the model to decrease the DPA to below 70 over the 5 year lifetime.
+If so what could be changed about the design to ensure this limit is now reached?

 **Learning Outcomes**

-- Finding DPA with OpenMC
+- Finding damage energy deposited with OpenMC 444 tally
 - Find the volume of a cell using stochastic volume method
 - Perform post tally calculations to convert the neutronics numbers into something more useful
+- An appreciation of how neutronics resutls can influence the design (e.g. radius of reactor must be increased to prevent critical material damage)

 &ensp;
 <p align="center"><b>